 The Aleit Academy is South Africa’s premier boutique tertiary institution, consistently producing new innovators and future Event Industry leaders.
-Our full-time Event Coordination diploma course is fully accredited and internationally recognized.
+Our full-time Event Coordination diploma course is fully accredited and internationally recognised.
 It incorporates both theoretical components as well as hands-on, practical exposure to the industry.

 Alongside many universities and colleges throughout South Africa and the world, a new “normal” has developed here at The Aleit Academy, though it definitely presented various challenges.